 Museum of Memory and Human Rights – I’ve read great things about this museum but I just ran out of time when I was in Santiago.
 But because of the good reviews, I’m keeping it on this list.

-Is One Day Enough?
+Is One Day in Santiago Enough?

 You won’t see everything in one day in Santiago.
 It’s just not possible.
 But I believe that one day is enough to give you a good taste of a city.
-Honestly though, if you have more than one day, I’d recommend looking into a day trip from Santiago for your second day.
+Honestly though, if you have more than one day in Santiago, I’d recommend looking into a day trip from Santiago for your second day.
 Hop over to Valparaiso or Viña del Mar, venture to the beautiful El Cajon del Maipo, or go wine tasting in the Valparaiso Wine Region.

 Getting Around Santiago, Chile